-The Board receives an annual presentation to ensure that awareness of the importance of this issue continues at the highest level within the Group.
+An annual presentation is made to ensure that awareness of the importance of this issue continues at the highest level within the Group.

 All Directors of the Company are male and no new recruitment to the Board is planned which would cause this to change in the near future.